joseterrera/message.ly/README.md

 "phone": "555-555-5555"
 }
 ```
-As an output you should get a token
+As an output you should get a token that shows the server has been authenticated
 ```json
 {
   "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6InRlc3QyIiwiaWF0IjoxNjA0ODEwMjY5fQ.U9ocxRLWLcVwOkN7rTp7TRvPtq0ihTlwb6_v02pLvRk"